 The “Funi” (funicular railway), which overhang the Old Town and the river Sarine, is a “technical engineering marvel”, listed as a cultural asset of national importance.
-This nostalgic railway has been running since 1899 – with no electricity or exhaust fumes.
+This nostalgic railway has been running since 1899 – with no exhaust fumes.

 It is the last wastewater railway in Switzerland.
 No motor powers the funicular instead wastewater from the upper town.
 A very special fragrance lingers in the air when the water tank beneath this vehicle is once again filled at the station - and the "Funi" has certainly earned its place on the list of cultural treasures of national importance.

 Ascending a total 56.4 climb in altitude, the upper carriage uses filtered wastewater from the city in a 3000 liter tank (weight) to power it - and the driver regulates speed with the aid of cogwheel.